-Cellular oxidative stress is characterized by an imbalance between reactive oxygen species production and intracellular antioxidant defense, leading to potential damage (1).
-Low levels of intracellular reactive oxygen species play a major role in redox signaling, but in high amounts reactive oxygen species cause macromolecular damages.
+Cellular oxidative stress is characterized by an imbalance between reactive oxygen species (ROS) production and intracellular antioxidant defense, leading to potential damage (1).
+Low levels of intracellular ROS play a major role in redox signaling; but in high amounts ROS cause macromolecular damages.
 Protein oxidation can impair protein function, induce fragmentation, and promote promiscuous interactions that result in protein aggregation (2).
 The accumulation of intracellular protein aggregates may repress proteolysis, leading to cellular death by apoptosis (3).
 Maintaining low levels of protein oxidation is therefore a key part of balanced protein expression in the cell.

 Oxidative stress plays a major role in a variety of human diseases, including atherosclerosis, diabetes (4), hypertension, neurological disorders as Alzheimer's (5) and Parkinson's disease (6), and cardiovascular disease (7).
-Moreover, protein aggregation is related to the impairment of the ubiquitin proteasome system, and both processes are hallmarks of several neurodegenerative diseases (8, 9).
+Moreover, impairment of the ubiquitin-proteasome system is associated with protein aggregation which is a hallmark of several neurodegenerative diseases (8, 9).
 Oxidatively modified proteins are also characteristic of cellular senescence and aging (10).
 The abnormal or prolonged production of oxidants is linked to DNA damage that results in gene mutations, altered gene expression and eventually cancer (11).